 |Fee type||Description||Delivery method||Fee|

-|Additional tax/invoice statement fee||The fee for each additional tax invoice or statement requested||$2.30|
+|Additional tax/invoice statement fee||The cost of each extra tax invoice or statement requested.||$2.30|

 The following fees apply to unpaid tolls:

 The cost of failed payments through your chosen payment method

 The cost of issuing and processing a payment for a toll payment notice

 Please note: we may amend the schedule of fees in line with the current customer agreement.